-FALLOWS: Certainly in terms of persistence, I think what has evolved in the generation plus since the Watergate hearings in the mid-1970s is sort of an industry of scandal investigation.
-The press has its ways of looking for us to advance a story day-by-day.
-And certainly when the opposing party has its hands on the investigative machinery and Congress, as the Republicans in the House do, you can have hearings to say who knew what when.
+FALLOWS: Certainly in terms of persistence, I think what has evolved in the generation-plus since the Watergate hearings in the mid-1970s is sort of an industry of scandal investigation.
+The press has its ways of looking forwards to advance a story day-by-day.
+And certainly when the opposing party has its hands on the investigative machinery in Congress, as the Republicans in the House do, you can have hearings to say who knew what when.
 And with these three different potential fronts of the Obama administration, we're likely to see a lot of that.

 LYDEN: And we don't know yet whether or not crimes have been committed.
 You were thinking of Watergate.

 FALLOWS: Yes.
 And I think that it's worth establishing that three things which are collectively the Obama scandals right now, these are entirely different things in their potential gravity and who is involved.
 And so far, no apparent connection to the president himself, which has been an important element in some previous genuine scandals.

 LYDEN: You know, it's interesting, Jim, a lot of people glued to the TV these days - has the television era really heightened the potency of the presidential scandal?
 Is it sort of made for TV?

 FALLOWS: It certainly has changed the dynamic.
 And through the whole course of American history, there always have been scandals.
 There have been political intrigues.
 But I think the modern history really dates to the Watergate hearings where, for a period of months, people around the country and the world were riveted to their screens to see how the news was advanced every single day.